-Since as far back as I can remember I’ve been using the C-Notes format to take my notes.
+For as long as I can remember, I’ve been using the C-Notes format to take my notes.
 I’ve found it helpful, and I think you would also.

-Here’s a quick video that goes over how to take Cornell notes.
+The above video goes over how to take Cornell notes.

 Did you make it through Pharmacology in one piece?

 Let us know how you managed it or if you have any additional tips you’d like to share!

 Related Articles on Passing Pharmacology as a Nursing Student

 - Pharmacology is one of the hardest classes in nursing school.
 Find out what’s the easiest class a nursing student takes.